EasyX-Community/EasyNOMP-old/README.md

 ***Mine PEXA @ EasyXPool: https://easyxpool.tk/***

 ***EasyNOMP support is DISCONTINUED!
 I am busy as a pool operator.
-Please do not ask me about EasyNOMP.***
+Please create an issue ticket for bugs and feature requests.***

 -------
 ### !~ DEVELOPMENT WARNING ~!